 Each of these controls has a certain behavior built into it.
 Without going into details, I will simply state that this standard behavior is the behavior you are familiar with from working with dialog boxes in Windows applications.
-For example, if there are several option (radio) buttons on a user form and you select one of them, the others are automatically unselected.
+For example, if there are several option (radio) buttons on a form and you select one of them, the others are automatically unselected.
 The following list describes the functionality of the most frequently used controls.

-- CommandButton-used to run subs (the user clicks a button and a sub runs) - Label-used mainly for explanations and prompts - TextBox-used to obtain any type of user input (the user types something in the text box) - ListBox-used to let the user choose one or more items from a list - ComboBox-similar to a list box, except that the user can type an item that isn't on the list in a box - CheckBox-lets the user check whether an option is desired or not (any or all of a set of check boxes can be checked) - OptionButton-often called a radio button, lets the user check which of several options is desired (only one of a set of option buttons can be checked) - Frame-usually used to group a related set of options buttons, but can be used to organize any set of controls into logical groups - RefEdit-similar to a TextBox control, but used specifically to let the user select a worksheet range
+- CommandButton-used to run subs (the user clicks a button and a sub runs) - Label-used mainly for explanations and prompts - TextBox-used to obtain any type of user input (the user types something in the text box) - ListBox-lets the user choose one or more items from a list - ComboBox-similar to a list box, except that the user can type an item that isn't on the list in a box - CheckBox-lets the user check whether an option is desired or not (any or all of a set of check boxes can be checked) - OptionButton-often called a radio button, lets the user check which of several options is desired (only one of a set of option buttons can be checked) - Frame-usually used to group a related set of options buttons, but can be used to organize any set of controls into logical groups - RefEdit-similar to a TextBox control, but used specifically to let the user select a worksheet cell or range

 The controls in Figure 11.7 are the "standard" controls that are available to everyone who uses Excel.
 However, there are actually many more controls you might want to experiment with.
-Right-click any of the controls in Figure 11.7 and select Additional Controls.
+To do so, right-click anywhere in the middle of the Toolbox in Figure 11.7 and select Additional Controls.
 You will see a fairly long list.
 Just check any that look interesting, and they will be added to your Toolbox.
+However, don't expect much help on what these additional controls do or how they work.
+You are essentially on your own.

 A particularly useful control is the Calendar control.
 It not only allows you to put a calendar on a form, but this calendar is smart, so it needs virtually no programming on your part.
 If you add a calendar control to a form, you can find information about its properties and methods by going to the Object Browser and viewing the MSACAL library.
 Check it out.
+Students love it.

-My students love it.
-Note about the Calendar control in Excel 2010.
+Note about the Calendar control in Excel 2010 and later versions.
 I was quite upset to learn, upon trying some of my Excel 2007 applications in Excel 2010, that the Calendar control was no longer there.
 In fact, applications I developed in Excel 2007 that contained Calendar controls no longer worked!
-Fortunately, as I discovered from Web searches (and similar unhappy programmers), the Calendar control is still available; it is just not available by default in Excel 2010.
-You need to install and register it on your PC.
-Then you can use it, and any of my applications that contain this control will work in Excel 2010.
+Fortunately, as I discovered from Web searches (and from similar unhappy programmers), the Calendar control is still available; it is just not available by default in Excel 2010 and later versions.
+You need to install and register it on your computer.
+Then you can use it, and any of my applications that contain this control will work in Excel 2010 and later versions.
 You can find the necessary files, along with installation instructions, in the Calendar Control folder of the book files.